orlcar/drug-consumption-data-visualization/README.md

 However, when the model was applied to the validation test dataset, it incorrectly labels a significant number of cannabis users as individuals who do not consume cannabis.
 The model does not appear reliable for identifying cannabis users on an individual basis.
-The model could be useful for classifying populations as potential targets for public health outreach to preventative cannabis abuse or cannabis addiction rehabilitation.
+The model could be useful for classifying populations as potential targets for public health outreach for preventative cannabis abuse or cannabis addiction rehabilitation.